Splashpacker Travel Blog 26: Madeira Island West Tour & Mountain Peak Levada Walk

 An idea about the view of Pico de Arieiro (on the less cloudy moment of the Madeira peak hike)

-As already mentioned, the weather is unpredictable and therefore I highly recommend to bring clothes for warm and cold weather.
-But one thing you really have to do is put on shoes with a good grip.
-Especially when it starts to rain, it can get very slippery.
-Also, you pass some tunnels but if you do a guided hike the company will give you waterproof torches.
 If you like to do this Levada mountain walk on your own, which I do not recommend, then take at least a flashlight with you (you can use your cellphone but the tunnels can also get very wet).
 Also, keep in mind that this is not a circular hiking trail, so don´t forget to organise your transport back to the car at the beginning of this trail, if you go on your own.
-Once again, I made a little YouTube video about this hike, and here is the link:

 As always is my post getting longer than planned. so I leave it with those three days and continue about the rest of my week in my next travel blog post about Madeira Island.
 I will go scuba diving in the marine reserve of Garajau, do another Levada walk called 25 fountains & Rabacal (advertisement) and do also the Madeira Island East tour (advertisement).
 I also visit the nun´s valley (advertisement) on a half-day tour before returning to Funchal and get ready for the Azores Islands.
 Stay tuned if you like and feel free to sign up for my mailing list below.
 Happy and safe travels to all of you!